The Prepped Team

 College or university is hard.
 It’s supposed to be.
 Ideally, it’s supposed to be preparing you to compete for a job in your field.
 That means teaching you not just the skills that will be necessary for you to succeed but also preparing you mentally for the environment you would expect so you’re able to function in high-pressure situations.
 If you consider all of these questions and are ready to commit to an institution of higher learning, it’s never a bad idea to upskill to fill in the gaps.
 Colleges and universities are great, but they aren’t perfect.
 There will always be opportunities for you to advance your skill set outside of the classroom.
 It’s probably a good idea to go through a semester so you can better identify those gaps you’re trying to fill– but fill them.
 Perfecting those skills will only make you a better candidate when searching for a new job.

 By upskilling, you are filling in the skills gap and making yourself more attractive to hire.
-Complete our Career Vision exercise to determine if higher education is right for you, and sign up for Prepped to gain access to our tools and templates that can help improve your chances of getting a job by up to 6X*.
+Sign up for Prepped to gain access to our tools and templates that can help improve your chances of getting a job by up to 6X*.

 *Songqi Liu, Jason L. Huang, & Mo Wang (2014).
 Effectiveness of Job Search Interventions: A Meta-Analytic Review.
 Psychological Bulletin, 140, 1009-1041.